quicwg/multipath/draft-ietf-quic-multipath.md

 As noted in {{Section 2.2 of QUIC-TRANSPORT}}, STREAM frame boundaries are not expected to be preserved when data is retransmitted.
-Especially when STREAM frames have to be retransmitted over a different path with a smaller MTU limit, new smaller STREAM frames might need to be sent instead.
+Especially when STREAM frames have to be retransmitted over a different path with a smaller MTU limit, smaller STREAM frames might need to be sent instead.

 ## PTO Expiration